prahladyeri/prahladyeri.github.io/_posts/2015-12-16-rockstar-java-dev-series-using-lambda-expressions.md

 ---
 layout: post
-title: "Rockstar Java Series: Using Lambda expressions to up your game"
+title: 'Rockstar Java Series: Using Lambda expressions to up your game'
 tags: java
 ---